 But should you go so small?
 Well, there are pros and cons to micro rc airplanes and some are actually OK for beginners, like the Champ shown above.
 But as a general rule of thumb with radio control planes, bigger is better.
 They're easier to see, and the extra mass of a larger plane helps to stabilise it in the air, and this is always a good thing when you're learning to fly.

 Your size of flying area is also going to determine what size plane you can get, so if your space is limited then a smaller plane is the perfect solution; not only will it get you in to the hobby for not much money, it will also let you fly in a size-restricted area.

-If you want a true taster of the hobby, without getting too involved, you really need a three channel rc airplane with control to motor, elevator and rudder.
+If you want a true taster of the hobby, without getting too involved, you really need a 3-channel plane with control to motor, elevator and rudder.

-Some cheap rc airplanes are likely to give you just two channel control (motor and rudder) and while this will give you a taste of flying a radio control plane, such planes are very limited in what they can do.
+Some cheap rc airplanes are likely to give you just 2-channel control (motor and rudder) and while this will give you a taste of flying a radio controlled plane, such planes are very limited in what they can do.

 Forget about the planes that have twin motor control and nothing else - these really are toys more than anything else; great for the kids, but not so great for a serious introduction to the hobby.
 Such planes typically get their directional control from changing one motor speed in relation to the other, and their height control by changing both motor speeds together.

-Again, a three channel plane will give you the best experience and fortunately there are many out there to choose from, the little Champ being a prime example.
+Again, a 3-channel plane will give you the best experience and fortunately there are many out there to choose from, the little Champ being a prime example.